cgwire/kitsu/getting-started-production/README.md

 ![Breakdown page fill](../img/getting-started/breakdown_full.png)

 We can now assign people on the shots tasks.
-If the animation and so are done elsewhere, you can create a account for this studio and assign it to tasks.
+If the animation and so are done elsewhere, you can create an account for this studio and assign it to tasks.
 They will be able to feed by themselves the spreadsheet.

-Everything is now filled, if you want to see a detail of a shot, click on his name.
+Everything is now filled, if you want to see a detail of a shot, click on its name.

 ![Shot detail](../img/getting-started/shot_detail.png)